osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/buffering.md

 # Buffering

 You can configure PI adapters to buffer data egressed from the adapter to endpoints.
-Buffering is configured through the buffering configuration parameters in the system configuration.
+Configure buffering through the buffering configuration parameters in the system configuration.

 **Note:** OSIsoft recommends that you do not modify the default buffering location unless it is necessary.
 Changes to the buffering configuration parameters only take effect during adapter service startup.